bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+I would describe semantic HTML as way to define sections of the web page.
+Instead of using a `<div>` for every section in a web page you can use semantic HTML to make it easier to read and understand by using `<header> <section> <article> <nav` etc. Websites that have helped me understand this topic are https://developer.mozilla.org/en-US/docs/Glossary/Semantics and https://www.w3schools.com/html/html5_semantic_elements.asp .

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+`display:block` The content will be vertical and adds a line break and also takes up the width that it has available.
+`display: inline;` Content is horizontal and only takes a small amount of the width.

 3. What are the 4 areas of the box model?

+margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis

 5. Explain why git is valuable to a team of developers.

+Git is very important important to developes because it allows each developer to work on a part of the web page without interfering with the other developer's work.
+It also allows devvelopers to have a place that can go back to if they need to change something without starting all over again.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.